amcharts/export/README.md

-backgroundColor | #FFFFFF | RGB code of the color for the background of the exported image enabled | true | Enables or disables export functionality legend | {} | Places the legend in case it is within an external container libs | | 3rd party required library settings (see the above section) menu | [] | A list of menu or submenu items (see the next chapter for details) fabric | {} | Overwrites the default drawing settings (Frabric library)
+backgroundColor | #FFFFFF | RGB code of the color for the background of the exported image enabled | true | Enables or disables export functionality legend | {} | Places the legend in case it is within an external container fileName | amCharts | A file name to use for generated export files (an extension will be appended to it based on the export format) libs | | 3rd party required library settings (see the above section) menu | [] | A list of menu or submenu items (see the next chapter for details) fabric | {} | Overwrites the default drawing settings (Frabric library)